SkySavona/cpacc-practice-questions/README.md

-# 🧠 Accessibility Knowledge Quiz
+# 🧠 CPACC Practice Questions

-An interactive quiz application for testing your knowledge of accessibility concepts, including topics relevant to the Certified Professional in Accessibility Core Competencies (CPACC) examination.
+An interactive quiz application created by students for students preparing for the Certified Professional in Accessibility Core Competencies (CPACC) examination.
+This educational tool is not affiliated with the International Association of Accessibility Professionals (IAAP) or any other organization.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).